microsoft/PubSec-Info-Assistant/README.md

 The IA Accelerator requires a variety of services in Azure.
 There are a few prerequisites required to deploy and configure the IA Accelerator.
 Please obtain these items first before continuing on to the deployment section of this guide.

->To get started with the ISt Accelerator you will need the following:
+>To get started with the IA Accelerator you will need the following:
 >
 >* An active Azure Subscription *
 >* Administrative rights on the Azure Subscription